whocov/trend_analysis_public/README.md

 changes of trend in case incidence data.
 The initial publication (Jombart et al. 2021 Phil Trans B) describing the method is currently in press, and will be linked as soon as available.

+## Inclusion criteria

+Analyses are performed on all countries of WHO regions meeting the following criteria:

+  - reported at least 100 cases or tests over the last 7 weeks
+  - (*in analyses using peak incidence*) peak weekly incidence excluding the last 90 days of data was at least 15 cases per million inhabitants

 ## Getting in touch